junxit/us-congress-bills-114/bill.md

 ## § 1.
 Congressional charter of Disabled American Veterans

 - **(a)** *Purposes* Section 50302 of title 36, United States Code, is amended—
-  - **(1)** in the matter preceding paragraph (1), by striking “The purposes of the corporation are—” and inserting “The corporation is organized exclusively for charitable and educational purposes.
+  - **(1)** in the matter preceding paragraph (1), by striking “The purposes of the corporation are” and inserting “The corporation is organized exclusively for charitable and educational purposes.
 The purposes of the corporation shall include—”;
   - **(2)** in paragraph (6), by striking “and” at the end;
   - **(3)** by redesignating paragraph (7) as paragraph (9); and
   - **(4)** by inserting after paragraph (6) the following new paragraphs: